gnocchixyz/gnocchi/doc/source/install.rst

 Ceph requirements
 -----------------

+Gnocchi requires python-rados >= 12.2.
+The package is part of Ceph and is not available on Pypi.

 The Ceph driver needs to have a Ceph user and a pool already created.
 They can be created for example with: